 What’s Different About Irish Tea?

 Irish breakfast tea is characterized by its robust, malty flavor and reddish color.
 It is more robust than English breakfast tea, but not as strong as Scottish breakfast tea.
 Its unique malty flavor is attributed to its Assam content.
-Assam refers to the tropical region where this distinctive black tea originates.
-The Assam valley is nestled in the foothills of the Himalayan Mountains, mostly at or near sea level in India.
+Assam refers to a unique tropical region in India where this distinctive black tea originates.
+The Assam valley is nestled in the foothills of the Himalayan Mountains, mostly at or near sea level.

 Surprisingly, this hearty black tea was discovered in the 1830s, not by an Irishman, but by the famous Scotsman, Robert Bruce.
 He is noted to have found this indigenous tea plant (Camellia sinensis assamica) growing wild in the Assam district of India.
 The British East India Company subsequently began producing tea in Assam, and exported it to Ireland.
 It was first introduced to the upper classes around 1835, but by the middle of the 19th century tea became affordable for all to enjoy.
 Tea gained tremendous popularity, and has retained its status as Ireland’s favorite beverage.

 When is Tea Time in Ireland?